Marie-Thérèse Walter: Final years with Picasso

 Once, Walter and Maar met accidentally in Picasso's studio when he was painting Guernica.
 Asked about this in later life, Picasso allegedly remarked that he had been quite happy with the situation and that when they demanded that he choose between them, he told them that they would have to fight it out themselves, at which point the two women began to wrestle.
 The art historian and friend of Picasso, John Richardson, said this story was not true and both Maar and Picasso told him it never happened.
 He said it is more likely that the event is imagined from the pictorial representation of Walter and Maar who appear as if in battle at opposite ends of the composition of Guernica.
+His daughter Maya later recalled unexpectedly encountering Maar on a visit to the studio with her mother: “One day we turned up and she was there, standing next to Guernica.
+I started crying and said to my father, ‘I don’t want to see the dribbly lady.’
+I was talking about Dora Maar, who licked her lips a lot.
+I never saw her again.”

 On 4 December 1937, Picasso painted Femme au béret et à la robe quadrillée (Marie-Thérèse Walter), which depicts the fused portraits of Walter and Maar using the angular lines of Cubism and expresses his shifting affection from Walter to his new love, Maar.
 Walter's relationship with Picasso ended in 1940.

 Later years and death

-In September 1939, when World War II was declared, Walter and Maya were in Royen and stayed there until spring 1941.
+In September 1939, when World War II was declared, Walter and Maya were in Royan and stayed there until the spring of 1941.
 They then moved back to Paris to live in an apartment on Île Saint-Louis.
 Walter was now aware of Picasso's relationship with Maar.
-Françoise Gilot later said that Maya lived with, "the fiction that her father worked a long way away".
+Françoise Gilot later said that Maya lived with "the fiction that her father worked a long way away".

 Picasso continued to visit Walter and Maya on Thursdays and Sundays for the next ten years.
 After the end of World War II, he moved to the South of France with Françoise Gilot.
 Walter only saw him on occasion but continued to write letters to him for a while.
 In 1955, when Khokhlova died, Picasso called Walter by phone and asked her to marry him, but she refused.
 Picasso did not see her again and Walter moved to the South of France.
 Upon the death of Picasso in 1973, Picasso's grandson Pablito was prevented from attending his funeral and consequently swallowed a bottle of bleach.
 Walter contacted the Minister of Health to arrange for a helicopter to transport him to the American Hospital in Paris.
-His brother-in-law, who was an art dealer took the call and Walter sold him two of Picasso's paintings to pay for his medical bills.
-However, Pablito did not survive.
-After Picasso's death, Walter found her continued life without him difficult.
-On 20 October 1977, four years after Picasso's death, she died by suicide at Juan-les-Pins, South of France.
+His brother-in-law, who was an art dealer, took the call and Walter sold him two of Picasso's paintings to pay for his medical bills.
+However, Pablito died a few months later.

+On 20 October 1977, Walter died by suicide after hanging herself at her villa in Juan-les-Pins, South of France.